mocamircea/sygon-token/README.md

 <h2>3 Burn</h2>
-<p> The SYGON token can be burned by any token holder.
-However, a fraction of the collected fees are periodicaly burned (see chapter 4 - Fees).</p>
+<p>SYGON tokens can be burned by any token holder, from their balances.
+Also, a fraction of the collected fees are periodicaly burned (see chapter 4 - Fees).</p>
 <p>The burn operation can only be applied to the released quantity of SYGON tokens. </p>
-<p>The burn operation is limited to a maximum (TMBQ). </p>
+<p>The burn operation is limited to a maximum quantity (TMBQ). </p>
-<p>The burn operation is restricted for the Creator, so that the total supply is not affectable.</p>
+<p>The burn operation is forbidden for the Creator, so that the total supply is not affectable by this operation.</p>

 <h2>4 Fees </h2>
   <p>